 Case Study: Millie’s Story: Irreversible Damage and Loss of Income as a Result of Intensive Bleaching

 Georgia came to me following a chemical straightening treatment on her hair, which left her with severe damage to her scalp, considerable hair loss, and long-lasting struggles with her mental health.
 Cause: Georgia visited a well-known, branded hair salon in order to...

-Make a hair damage claim with Joanne's help
+Make a beauty injury claim with Joanne's help